wbryceangell/AnnotatedJS/README.md

 ```

 `@Inject` accepts two different types of arguments: a symbol or a class.
 The `StorageService` class above uses a Symbol to get the `Storage` instance.
 The `StorageController` class uses the `StorageService` class as the injection argument.

+## Router

+`Router` is an interface that is exposed by the framework.
+The `@Config` class expects the `getRouter()` method to return an implementation that conforms to the interface.
+The examples above uses [itty-router](https://github.com/kwhitley/itty-router).

 ## Attributions